OggyGaming222/Polyominos/README.md

 For how to play in this mode?
 Go play it and found out by yourself!

-(Note : None of these being made yet)
+(Note : None of these being made yet besides Traditional Mode currently)